gneidermeier/stm8_mcp/docs/md/timing_isr.md

 # Timing Concurrency Multitaking {#timing_isr}

-Timing domains in motor control are highly synchronized.
+Timing domains in motor control must be highly synchronized.

-## Update and Background Task Timing
+## System Update and Background Task timing

-TIM4 ISR is utilized as a scheduling trigger (period of 0.512 ms ) for BLDC_Update() which embodies the software state machine and control-loop logic/timing.
+The event handler for System Timer ISR multiplexes the BL Control Task and the Periodic Task, which occur at different rates.

-Periodic Background Task timing synchronous to the ISR - TaskRdy flag
+Periodic Task provides an extern function to flag it for invocation from the Background Task.

 \startuml

-stm8_isr -> Driver: Driver_update()
+System Timer ISR -> Driver: Update()
-Driver ->  BLDC_sm: BLDC_update()
+Driver ->  BL: Update()
-Driver -> BG_task: Task_set_ready()
+Driver -> Periodic Task: Task_set_ready()

 \enduml

-blah blah

-## Sequencer Timing
+## Commutation Sequencer timing

-TIM3 is configured to interrupt at 4-times the intended commutation switching -rate, such that TIM3 ISR shall occur 4 times during each commutation period (i.e. at 15 degree intervals within a given 60-degree commutation sector).
+The Commutation Timer period varies inversely with the motor output so there must be a Commutation Timer event to occur at least at each 60-degree sector.
+In order to synchronize PWM capture for zero-crossing detection, the Commutation Timer is configured to interrupt at at 15 degree intervals within a given 60-degree commutation sector.

 \startuml

-stm8_isr -> Driver: step()
+Commutation Timer ISR -> Driver: Step()
-Driver -> Stepper: Step()
+Driver -> BL: Step()
-Stepper -->  Driver: Driver_get_ADC()
-Stepper ->  MCU_stm8: Phase_control()
+BL ->  Sequencer: Step()
+Sequencer-> PWM: Phase_control()

 \enduml

-foo bar period the end.

-## PWM Sample Sequence Timing
+## PWM Sample sequence timing

 You could try ....